 scanAnnot contain objects storing annotation information of SNPs and samples, which are the

 ScanAnnotationDataFrame objects defined in the GWASTools package.
 See the vignette of GWASTools for more detail.
-GBScleanR follows the way of GWASTools in which a unique genotyping instance (genotyped sample) is called “scan”.
+GBScleanR follows the way of GWASTools in which a unique genotyping instance (genotyped sample) is called “sample”.

 Load the package.